Oyster, 36 mm, Oystersteel

 All Rolex watches are assembled by hand with the utmost care to ensure exceptional quality.
 Such high standards naturally restrict Rolex production capacity and, at times, the demand for Rolex watches outpaces this capacity.

 Therefore, the availability of certain models may be limited.
-New Rolex watches are exclusively sold by Official Rolex Jewelers, who receive regular deliveries and independently manage the allocation and sales of watches to customers.
+New Rolex watches are exclusively sold by Official Rolex Retailers, who receive regular deliveries and independently manage the allocation and sales of watches to customers.